List of cults of personality: Indonesia

+Sukarno (Guided Democracy)

 During the Guided Democracy era, Sukarno developed a cult of personality.
 He was made "president for life" by the MPRS in 1963.
 His ideological writings on the 1959 Political Manifesto (Manipol-USDEK) and NASAKOM ("Nationalism, Religion and Communism") became mandatory subjects in Indonesian schools and universities, while his speeches were to be memorized and discussed by all students.
 All newspapers, the only radio station (RRI, government-run), and the only television station (TVRI, also government-run) were made into "tools of the revolution" and functioned to spread Sukarno's messages.
 Sukarno's cult extends to the capital of newly acquired West Irian renamed to Sukarnopura and the highest peak in the country was renamed from Carstensz Pyramid to Puntjak Sukarno (Sukarno Peak).
 The 1962 Asian Games Sports Complex was also renamed after him, as he was also the architect involved.
 He was featured in the obverse of some of the banknotes issued during his time in office.

 Sukarno was popularly referred to as bung ("comrade"), and he painted himself as a man of the people who carried the aspirations of Indonesia and dared to take on the West.
 Also, some other titles were given to him, like "Great Leader of the Revolution".
-When General Suharto gradually rose to power on 11 March 1966, Sukarno's cult, roles, and services were eradicated in a de-Sukarnoization policy.
+When General Suharto gradually rose to power on March 11, 1966, Sukarno's cult, roles, and services were eradicated in a de-Sukarnoization policy.